andrenoberto/liveperson-twitter-search-fe/README.md

 LivePerson Twitter Search uses Twitter's API for finding out tweets with `#liveperson` and stores the result into a SQL Lite database.
 This solution is composed of two different applications:

  - A Node.js REST API
  - An Angular web application

 # Environment Variables

-Our environment variables store values that can be used application-wide.
+Our environment variables store values used application-wide.
 You can change the project's environment variables by editing the following file:

 For a development environment:
 ```